 Honesty, justice, and courtesy form a moral philosophy which, associated with mutual interest among people, constitutes the foundation of ethics.
 The members should recognize such a standard, not in passive observance, but as a set of dynamic principles guiding their conduct.
-It is their duty to practice the professional according to this code of ethics.
+It is their duty to practice the profession according to this code of ethics.

-As the keystone of professional conducts is integrity, the Members will discharge their duties with fidelity to the public, their clients, and with fairness and impartiality to all.
+As the keystone of professional conduct is integrity, the Members will discharge their duties with fidelity to the public, their clients, and with fairness and impartiality to all.
 They should uphold the honor and dignity of their profession and avoid association with any enterprise of questionable character, or apparent conflict of interest.

 1. The member will express an opinion only when it is based on practical experience and honest conviction.